How do I get started at KOMA?

 Class frequency depends on the program and the student’s age, goals, and readiness.

 Most students attend two classes per week, which allows for consistent progress without burnout.
 Some programs offer additional training options, while others are intentionally structured to prioritize recovery and focus.
+We do offer a one class per week option as well.

 Do you have to attend the same class time every week?